IgorPonomarev/little-lemon/README.md

 # Little Lemon
-Little Lemon is a restaurant app, build with [Jetpack Compose](https://developer.android.com/jetpack/compose).
+Little Lemon is a restaurant app, built with [Jetpack Compose](https://developer.android.com/jetpack/compose).

 This app contains three screens: onboarding, home screen with menu and a profile screen